Jennie Maas Flexner: Woman Suffrage Activism

 Jennie Flexner followed in her parents' footsteps by joining the Louisville Woman Suffrage Association.
 She led the Legislative Committee in that club and also worked to organize the 1911 annual convention of the National American Woman Suffrage Association held in Louisville that year.
 She also served as the Press Superintendent of the Kentucky Equal Rights Association.
 When Kentucky women won the right to vote in local school board elections in 1912, Jennie and her sisters worked to get the vote out.

 Family

 Jennie Flexner did not marry but was part of a distinguished family, including uncles Abraham Flexner, founder of the Institute for Advanced Study at Princeton, known for his studies and surveys of medical colleges, and Simon Flexner, known as a scientific director of the Rockefeller Foundation and eminent bacteriologist.
 A cousin, Abraham's daughter, the feminist writer Eleanor Flexner.
-Jennie's sisters were Hortense Flexner King, a poet and a teacher that published seven volumes at Bryn Mawr and Sarah Lawrence Colleges, and Caroline Flexner who became the aide to New York governor and senator Herbert H. Lehman, and held important positions in the Joint Distribution Committee and was with UNRRA in Washington, D.C.
+Jennie's sisters were Hortense Flexner King, a poet and a teacher who published seven volumes at Bryn Mawr and Sarah Lawrence Colleges, and Caroline Flexner who became the aide to New York governor and senator Herbert H. Lehman, and held important positions in the Joint Distribution Committee and was with UNRRA in Washington, D.C.
 Her father, who helped finance his brothers' education, eventually was able to attain his own medical degree as a pharmacist and then a physician.